sprutner/istioctl-eks-wrapper/README.md

 The latest version of the AWS CLI, which has EKS in it.

 Heptio authenticator with the location added to your $PATH.

+### Install heptio
 Here is how I installed it with ZSH.
 Modify where you copy the location to your path apporiately (~/.bash_profile on MacOS) if you are using bash.
 ```
 curl -o heptio-authenticator-aws https://amazon-eks.s3-us-west-2.amazonaws.com/1.10.3/2018-06-05/bin/darwin/amd64/heptio-authenticator-aws
 chmod +x ./heptio-authenticator-aws